 - You must track the sources of your images as described in the Documenting Project Resources guidelines.

-- If you’re storing that information in Google Sheets or another app “in the cloud,” consider putting a simple text file here that contains links to the cloud-based resources.
+- If you’re storing that information in Google Sheets or another app “in the cloud,” consider putting a simple text file here that contains a “share” link to read the cloud-based resources.
+Do not simply use the URL you see in your web browser; click on the app’s “Share” function and create a link specifically for sharing.

-- You can omit this folder if the project has no essay component.
+- You don’t need to make this folder if the project has no essay component.

 - Final files.
 Final files you ultimately turn in for your assignment.
 The folder should be empty until you are actually ready to turn them in.
 Final files should be named descriptively, as follows: